cepthomas/LuaBagOfTricks/README.md

  - 'csrc\luaex.h/c' is some utilities implemented in C and C++, mainly for internal use.

  - 'csrc\cliex.h/cpp' is support for the LuaInterop project.
+Probably should be in that project but problems...

 # Libraries